jeffpar/pcjs/tools/README.md

   - *imageInfo*: an object describing the type of disk (eg, "CHS") and other characteristics
   - *volTable*: an array of VolInfo objects, one for each logical FAT volume on the disk (optional)
   - *fileTable*: an array of FileInfo objects, one for each file across all FAT volumes on the disk (optional)
-  - *diskData*: an array of sector data; for CHS disk images, the data is organized as an array of sectors within an array of heads within an array of cylinders
+  - *diskData*: arrays of sector data; for CHS disk images, the data is organized as an array of sector objects within an array of heads within an array of cylinders

+Sectors objects contain the raw sector data, using 32-bit signed decimal values, and for sectors that contain data from a file in *fileTable*, the object will also contain an index into *fileTable*, along with the data's offset within the file.

-For example, take a look at this [PC DOS 2.00 diskette](https://diskettes.pcjs.org/pcx86/sys/dos/ibm/2.00/PCDOS200-DISK1.json).
+For example, look at the [PC DOS 2.00 diskette](https://diskettes.pcjs.org/pcx86/sys/dos/ibm/2.00/PCDOS200-DISK1.json) and examine the following sector object:

+    {"c":6,"h":0,"s":1,"l":512,[-402170023,521076672,...],"f":2,"o":1024}

+The *f* property is a zero-based index into *fileTable* that refers to the following file entry:

+    {"hash":"f0314c0d450f343fdc6d1778be088ffc","path":"/COMMAND.COM","attr":"0x20","date":"1983-03-08 12:00:00","size":17664}

+and the *o* property indicates that sector's byte offset (1024) within **COMMAND.COM**.
+Having all this information about the FAT file system encoded in the disk image makes it easy to observe low-level I/O and immediately know which portions of which files are being accessed.
+Other tasks, such as cataloging the contents of disk images, locating identical files, finding files older or newer than a certain date, or extracting other information about the disks or their files, become much simpler as well.

+Unusual sectors, like those used in copy-protection schemes, may have non-standard sector IDs or additional properties that simulate special behavior; for example, sectors with a *dataError* property can trigger a read or write failure at a certain point within the sector.
+Descriptions of non-standard disk properties will be detailed in a separate document at a later date.

 Older PCjs v1 (version 1.x) disk images were basically just an array of CHS sector data (what is now called the *diskData* object), without any other information.
 Such disk images are still supported, but all the disk images now stored on PCjs disk servers,